Linear Attention for Joint Power Optimization and User-Centric Clustering in Cell-Free Networks: Abstract

-Optimal \ac{AP} clustering and power allocation are critical in user-centric cell-free massive \acs{MIMO} systems.
-Existing deep learning models lack flexibility to handle dynamic network configurations.
-Furthermore, many approaches overlook pilot contamination and suffer from high computational complexity.
-In this paper, we propose a lightweight transformer model that overcomes these limitations by jointly predicting \ac{AP} clusters and powers solely from spatial coordinates of user devices and \acp{AP}.
+Optimal \ac{AP} clustering and power allocation are essential in user-centric cell-free massive \acs{MIMO} systems.
+However, existing solutions, whether based on deep learning or traditional optimization, lack flexibility to adapt to dynamic network configurations, neglect pilot contamination effects and incur significant computational complexity.
+In this paper, we propose a lightweight Transformer model that overcomes these limitations by jointly predicting \ac{AP} clusters and powers solely from the knowledge of spatial coordinates of user devices and \acp{AP}.
 Our model is architecture-agnostic to users load, handles both clustering and power allocation without channel estimation overhead, and eliminates pilot contamination by assigning users to \acp{AP} within a pilot reuse constraint.
 We also incorporate a customized linear attention mechanism to capture user-\ac{AP} interactions efficiently and enable linear scalability with respect to the number of users.
 Numerical results confirm the model's effectiveness in maximizing the minimum spectral efficiency and providing near-optimal performance while ensuring adaptability and scalability in dynamic scenarios.

 \acresetall